NativeScript/firebase/packages/firebase-admob/README.md

 The Mobile Ads SDK is now imported and you're ready to implement an ad.
 AdMob offers a number of different ad formats, so you can choose the one that best fits your app's user experience.

-- Banner
+### Banner Ads

-  - Rectangular ads that appear at the top or bottom of the device screen.
+Rectangular ads that appear at the top or bottom of the device screen.
 Banner ads stay on screen while users are interacting with the app, and can refresh automatically after a certain period of time.
 If you're new to mobile advertising, they're a great place to start.
-- Interstitial
-  - Full-screen ads that cover the interface of an app until closed by the user.
-They're best used at natural pauses in the flow of an app's execution, such as between levels of a game or just after a task is completed.
-- Native Ads
-  - Customizable ads that match the look and feel of your app.
-You decide how and where they're placed, so the layout is more consistent with your app's design.
-- Rewarded
-  - Ads that reward users for watching short videos and interacting with playable ads and surveys.
-Good for monetizing free-to-play users.

-### Banner Ads

-Banner ads occupy a spot within an app's layout, either at the top or bottom of the device screen.
-They stay on screen while users are interacting with the app, and can refresh automatically after a certain period of time.

 #### Always test with test ads